qhd1996/Learn-JavaScript/notes.md

 **4.Length**
 In Javascript we use *.length* to know how many characters are in string.
 **5.===**
-Threeequal signs tests if the variable country has both the correct value and also the correct type.
+Three equal signs tests if the variable country has both the correct value and also the correct type.

  .